 Remembered as Alfred Hitchcock’s last signature movie, The Birds is an unusual experimental thriller succeeding the cult classic Psycho, and perhaps his last hurrah as a cinema craftsman.
 Based on a story by Daphne du Maurier, the movie starts with the loud squawking of seagulls in the city of San Francisco.
 Cutting towards a rich socialite, Melanie Daniels (Tippi Hedren), she is walking towards a birds store to pick up her order.
 A matter of coincidence, Mitch Brenner (Rod Taylor) arrives at the same store looking for some lovebirds for his sister on her birthday.
-After a brief conversation—light yet powerful—Miss Daniels decide to take the lovebirds to Mitch’s sister, Cathy (Veronica Cartwright) all the way to Bodega Bay after realizing Mitch’s standard weekend plans.
+After a brief conversation, light yet powerful, Miss Daniels decides to take the lovebirds to Mitch’s sister, Cathy (Veronica Cartwright) all the way to Bodega Bay after coming to know of Mitch’s standard weekend plans.
 With her wits tickling her to surprise the family, Melanie takes a boat ride to the Brenner house, and delivers the beautiful pair of lovebirds—along with a letter to Cathy before quietly stepping out.
 Just in time, Mitch discovers the birds, the letter, and her identity.
-When returning to the port through the same boat, a seagull attacks Melanie Daniels lacerating her scalp, thereby giving the movie the green light towards a peculiar path of storytelling.
+When returning to the port through the same boat, a seagull attacks Melanie Daniels lacerating her scalp, thereby giving the movie the green light to a peculiar path of storytelling.

 Alfred Hitchcock creates a plot out of the unfeasible—the forceful birds attacking the placid humans.
 Making an excellent convention of reverse psychology and drawing a metaphorical analogy, Hitchcock presents the ideal of humans antagonizing with other aspects of Nature using their ruthlessness, almost barbarian-like, in a completely reverse manner.
 In the movie, the birds channel the human instincts of unjust violence and pledge to eliminate humans from Bodega Bay—using the same unfair savagery that humans have since the beginning of human life.
 The Birds is one such masterfully created metaphor showing the conflict within Nature and the unified power of one sect turning the tides for the other sect of the same Mother Nature.